Map of Where Different Types of Mushrooms Grow in the United States for Mushroom Foraging

 - Alachua County, Florida

 The reason so many of these areas are in the Pacific Northwest region of the country is because this area tends to experience very wet weather, which fungi loves.
 There are also large forests which provide plenty of shade and darkness.
-The temperature during warmer periods of the year is also just right for many psychedelic mushroom species.
+The temperature during warmer periods of the year is also just right for many special mushroom species.

-Psilocybin Mushroom Legality and Illegality Between USA States
+Mushroom Legality and Illegality Between USA States

-With this in mind, it’s very important to know that foraging or otherwise collecting magic mushrooms, even if discovered in the wild, is illegal in the United States.
-If you do happen to come across magic mushrooms, it isn’t illegal to observe them and you aren’t obligated to report your findings.
+With this in mind, it’s very important to know that foraging or otherwise collecting mushrooms, even if discovered in the wild, is illegal in the United States.
+If you do happen to come across mushrooms, it isn’t illegal to observe them and you aren’t obligated to report your findings.